TOD-theses/paper-T-RACE/main.typ

 @fig:collisions_address_limit depicts how many collisions we get when we only consider the first $n$ collisions for each address.
 If we set the limit to one collision per address, we end up with 1,472 collisions, which is exactly the number of unique addresses where collisions happened.
 When we keep 10 collisions per address, we get 3,964 collisions.
 This criterion already reduces the number of collisions by 73%, while still retaining a sample of 10 collisions for each address.

-One goal of this paper is to create a diverse set of attacks for our benchmark#todo[No benchmark anymore].
+This paper tires to obtain a diverse set of attacks.
 With such a strong imbalance towards a few contracts, it will take a long time to analyze TOD candidates related to these frequent addresses, and the attacks are likely related and do not cover a wide range of attack types.
 To prevent this, we define additional deduplication filters in @sec:deduplication.

 #figure(
   image("charts/collisions_limited_per_address.png", width: 80%),